 - In Chaucer's Troilus and Cressida, Pandarus, trying to find out who Troilus is in love with, promises to help him win her even if she were his sister.

 - West Side Story, of course.
 "Get your hands OFF my sister, American scum!"

 - Except that the above line is directed at an enemy, not a friend, and said sister is actually supposed to be with her brother's best friend, a coupling of which said brother implicitly approves.

-- The song "Don't Tamper With My Sister" from On A Clear Day You Can See Forever, though the complaint here is just that it's in public (and the character is only pretending to be her brother).
+- In On A Clear Day You Can See Forever, Edward invokes this with the song "Don't Tamper With My Sister," though the complaint here is just that it's in public (and Edward is only pretending to be her brother anyway).

 - Ratchet & Clank: Up Your Arsenal did this, rather disturbingly.

-: I thought we agreed to put that unpleasant jungle business behind us.
+: I thought we agreed to put that jungle business behind us.
 Skrunch

 : SQUARK!
 Qwark

 : It was mating season!
 How could I have known she was your sister?!
-Notices Ratchet & Clank are watching Qwark
+Notices Ratchet and Clank (Klunk) are watching Qwark

 : How long have you two been standing there?
-Clank
+Klunk

 : Too long